 A growing list of politicians were also calling for the visit to be cancelled, including several politicians from May's own Conservative Party, opposition Labour Party leader Jeremy Corbyn and London Mayor Sadiq Khan.

 "We must now rescind the offer of a full state visit for President Trump - until this ban is lifted.
-I don't believe the people of London will support rolling out the red carpet until this happens," Khan wrote in the Evening Standard.
+I don't believe the people of London will support rolling out the red carpet until this happens," Khan wrote in the

 Labour politician Yvette Cooper was one of several legislators to accuse the government of a weak response.